 Yahya Laayouni received a BA degree in English Literature and an MA degree in Gender Studies at Mohammed Ibn Abdellah University in Fez, Morocco.
 He earned his Ph.D. degree at the University of Pittsburgh in 2012.

 His primary field of research concentrates on Beur cinema as an emerging genre and on the construction of subjectivity in Beur films.
 Part of his work focuses on the issue of gender in Beur films, particularly the representations of women and gay Beurs.
 His theoretical framework is founded on visual alterity, narrative identity, and theories of subjectivity.
 He is also interested in francophone Arab-Islamic literature and culture and Orientalism.

-Faith Warner, Ph.D., associate professor of Anthropology
+Faith Warner, Ph.D., professor of anthropology

 Warner received her Ph.D. degree from Syracuse University in Anthropology, with a graduate certificate in Women’s Studies.
 Warner has researched how Salvadoran refugee women utilized the power of motherhood and the testimonio as a means of social protest against the atrocities of war, specifically torture and “disappearances”.
 She also received a Fulbright Robles Garcia grant to study gender and cultural differences in adaptation, traumatic stress, and social support networks in a Guatemalan refugee camp in Campeche, Mexico, focusing on Q’eqchi’, K’iche’, Mam, and K’anjobal peoples.